By Asma Jlassi |

 HFWorks for MIMO antennas

 HFWorks is an antenna simulator software widely used by MIMO engineers to overcome the above-mentioned design challenges.
 Based on the frequency domain finite element, HFWorks has no limitation on the shape or number of the antenna elements; nor does it have a frequency band restriction, i.e. LTE, 4G, or 5G.
-In few clicks, you can compute the near- and far-fields, all antenna parameters, and radiation patterns; it is also equipped with a built-in thermal solver that computes the temperature in the entire device and across biological tissues like shown in the plot below for a human head exposed to electromagnetic radiations of a MIMO antenna.
+In a few clicks, you can compute the near- and far fields, all antenna parameters, and radiation patterns; it is also equipped with a built-in thermal solver that computes the temperature in the entire device and across biological tissues like shown in the plot below for a human head exposed to electromagnetic radiations of a MIMO antenna.

 E-field and Temperature distributions for the 3.6 GHz smartphone MIMO antenna